 In the 21st-century, a former underwater scientific installation has been repurposed as a city, known as Pacifica to the colonists who inhabit it.
 Now the U. S. government has plans to store the Ft.
 Knox gold reserves there, along with a fantastic new radioactive element.
 But, someone has plans of stealing the gold, and to make matters worse;, the city faces imminent destruction by an asteroid heading towards it.Written by

 In the fight scene between Adm.
-Mathews and Brett in the vault.
-Brett is thrown against a pile of gold bars but the entire pile can be seen to start tipping over.
+Matthews and Brett in the vault, Brett is thrown against a pile of gold bars, but the entire pile can be seen to start tipping over.
 Solid gold bars would be too heavy to be pushed over this way.
-Also the pile tips without any individual blocks moving out of place, revealing this to be a prop wall probably made of wood.
+Also, the pile tips without any individual blocks moving out of place, revealing this to be a prop wall, probably made of wood.
 All the other piles did not topple when pushed against.
 See more »

 Was this review helpful to you?

 | Report this